 What is BCC?

-BCC, or “Blind Carbon Copy”, is an email feature that allows you to send a message to multiple recipients without them being able to see the email addresses of other recipients.
-Concretely, this means that when an email is sent with recipients in BCC, the latter receive the message without having access to the complete list of recipients.
+The BCC, or "Blind Carbon Copy", is a functionality of the emails allowing to send a message to several recipients without these being able to see the email addresses of other recipients.
+Concretely, this means that when an email is sent with recipients in BCC, they receive the message without having access to the full list of recipients.

 Comparison between BCC, CC, subject, message and attached file